diegueins680/trader/README.md

   - `--positioning long-flat` (default) or `--positioning long-short` (allows short positions in backtests; if trading, requires `--futures`; live bot is long-flat only)
   - `--optimize-operations` optimize `--method`, `--open-threshold`, and `--close-threshold` on the tune split (uses best combo for the latest signal)
   - `--sweep-threshold` sweep open/close thresholds on the tune split and pick the best by final equity
+  - Sweeps/optimization validate prediction lengths and return errors if inputs are too short.
   - `--tune-objective equity-dd-turnover` objective used by `--optimize-operations` / `--sweep-threshold`:
     - `final-equity` | `sharpe` | `calmar` | `equity-dd` | `equity-dd-turnover`
   - `--tune-penalty-max-drawdown 1.0` penalty weight for max drawdown (used by `equity-dd*` objectives)